Clean Energy Partnership

 Maine’s clean energy sector has high growth potential and is poised to become a leader in the Northeast.
 This will be accomplished by preparing and expanding our clean energy workforce as well as supporting innovation of clean tech products and services.

-Supported by the Maine Jobs and Recovery Plan, the Clean Energy Partnership will convene leading experts to sustain attention and promote collaboration to address emerging needs, build new and expand existing supply chains, and support opportunities for Maine in these fast-growing fields.
+Supported by the Maine Jobs and Recovery Plan and various federal funding sources, the Clean Energy Partnership will convene leading experts to sustain attention and promote collaboration to address emerging needs, build new and expand existing supply chains, and support opportunities for Maine in these fast-growing fields.
 This public-private partnership will play a critical role in Maine’s economic recovery and growth.

 For more information about the Partnership, contact Clean Energy Partnership Program Manager Tagwongo Obomsawin at tagwongo.obomsawin@maine.gov